HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 ### DAM default test data: 25,000 assets

 - Testers uploaded 25,000 assets.
 These assets include images (136kb, .jpg), documents (199kb, .docx), and videos (1.1mb, .mp4) to preheat.
-After preloading 25,000 assets, 15 assets were uploaded and rendered for 1 hour.
+After preloading 25,000 assets, 15 assets were uploaded and rendered for 1 hour at peak load after ramp up time.

 - After initial population of the database, a load of 15 assets containing a mix of original images and renditions were uploaded.
 The test then rendered those assets by way of 3 custom URLs, 8 UUID URLs and 8 short URLs for an hour, further details provided in the results summary below.